StellarFw/stellar-framework.com/src/guide/http.md

 ### Use Versions

 Routes will match the newest version of `apiVersion`.
 If you want to have a specific route match a specific version of an action, you can provide the `apiVersion` parameter in your route definitions.
-The follow example shows that feature:
+The following example shows this feature:

 ```json
 {